 What is an ATM card?

-Many people use “ATM card” and “debit card” interchangeably, but they are not exactly the same.
+Many people use “ATM card” and “debit card” interchangeably, but they are not the same.
 Both ATM cards and debit cards require a personal identification number (PIN) to access the account at an ATM.
-But you can only use a true ATM card at an actual ATM to perform functions like checking your balance or withdrawing money.
+But you can only use an ATM card at an actual ATM to perform functions like checking your balance or withdrawing money.
 In other words, you can’t make purchases with an ATM card.

 A debit card, however, allows you to do everything you can do with an ATM card, plus make purchases.
-Besides getting cash out or checking your balance, you can also buy stuff online or in person.
+Besides getting cash out or checking your balance, you can also shop online or in person.
 Debit cards also have an embedded chip and the word “Debit” on the front, so you won’t confuse it with an ATM-only card.
-Debit cards today have greater functionality than older ATM cards, and nowadays, you’ll likely receive a debit card when you open a new account.
+Debit cards today have greater functionality than older ATM cards, and nowadays, you’ll likely receive a debit card when you open a new bank account.

 Pros and cons of an ATM card